LimJY03/GoogleCloudSkillsBoost/TensorFlow on Google Cloud/Module_02.md

 * [X] **All options are correct.**
 * [ ] Embedding is a handy adapter that allows a network to incorporate spores or categorical data.

-4. What is the use of tf.keras.layers.TextVectorization?
+4. What is the use of `tf.keras.layers.TextVectorization`?

 * [ ] It performs feature-wise normalization of input features.
 * [X] **It turns raw strings into an encoded representation that can be read by an Embedding layer or Dense layer.**